1dancook/philippians-study/docs/03-01-unity-humility.md

     - 2:2 `full accord` or *full agreement*
     - 2:2 `one mind`
     - Believers can have this by having the same mind as Christ.
 Look at 2:3-4 and 2:6~
+    - When Christians suffer under persecution it will bring about more unity

 6. Can you give some examples of what this kind of unity and humility might look like in every day life?
 What about examples of the opposite in the church?
 What about your own life?